railsware/upterm/README.md

 ### What is it?

-Black Screen is a modern terminal emulator based on atom-shell and exploiting capacities of contemporary interfaces in contrast to most of the terminal emulators.
+Black Screen is a modern terminal emulator based on [Electron](https://github.com/atom/electron) and exploiting capabilities of contemporary interfaces in contrast to most of the terminal emulators.

 ### Technologies